 The NAIC shall report its determination to the insurance company.
 If a significant discrepancy exists between the value claimed by the reporting insurance company and the value approved by the NAIC, the NAIC shall communicate the discrepancy with the company.
 If the NAIC cannot come to a conclusion based on the support provided, the filing can be rejected in VISION, and written notification will be provided to the reporting insurance company and the company's state of domicile of this action.
+This correspondence will be sent to the domiciliary state.
+Filers are able to download their review information from the NAIC filing system.

 Staff Review Completed by: